ironbar/understanding_intelligence/docs/artificial-intelligence/gato.md

 ![gato summary](res/2022-05-15-10-33-58.png)

-The idea is to train a Flamingo like model in a bunch of different tasks.
+The idea is to train a model that can receive both text and images as inputs (like Flamingo) in a bunch of different tasks.
 Gato is much smaller than Flamingo:
 1.2B vs 80B.
 This is motivated because they want to be able to execute the model in real time for robotics tasks.